strepkov/demonstrator/paper/draft.md

 7. A Trajectory builder and comparator.
 It builds in real time a trajectory of the car movements and does a comparison between a sample trajectory and generated one.
 The comparator allows having some deviation from the sample trajectory.

 In this composition of components, we are reusing some of them from the previous and already successful development and implement the new ones, which allow us to accomplish our goal in the most efficient and optimal way.

-> where is here your administration tool for handling multiple users?

 ## How to use it and how it works